 The panel of solicitors at Legal Helpline have been specialising in the personal injury claims industry for many years and have a wealth of experience in handling scaffolding accident injury claims.

-We offer a fantastic customer service and always strive to get the best results for our clients with every single claim that we take on.
-We are a reliable, honest and friendly team that put your health, quality of life, and well-being as the focus point of the claim to make sure that we get you the maximum compensation award that we can for you.
+We offer fantastic customer service and always strive to get the best results for our clients with every single claim that we take on.
+We are a reliable, honest and friendly team that put your health, quality of life, and well-being as the focal point of the claim to make sure that we get you the maximum compensation award that we can for you.

 A sincere and emphatic approach is something that we feel is incredibly important when dealing with personal injury claims as we understand that you may be experiencing a very painful and traumatic time at the moment and so want to make the claiming process proceed as smoothly and as quickly as possible so that you can concentrate on your recovery.

-If you choose us to be your legal representatives, you can rest assure that your claim will be in the best hands and will be dealt with in a professional and timely manner with the aim of getting you the compensation you deserve.
+If you choose us to be your legal representatives, you can rest assured that your claim will be in the best hands and will be dealt with in a professional and timely manner with the aim of getting you the compensation you deserve.

-We will offer you a free, no obligation, consultation where you can freely discuss your claim, asking as many questions in regards to your claim as you wish.
+We will offer you a free, no-obligation, consultation where you can freely discuss your claim, asking as many questions in regards to your claim as you wish.
 We will also use this time to gather the facts surrounding your case from you so that we can make an informed decision as to whether we think you have a valid case.